Indian PM Modi invited to address joint meeting of US Congress on June 22

 "During your address, you will have the opportunity to share your vision for India's future and speak to the global challenges our countries both face," House Speaker Kevin McCarthy, Senate Majority Leader Chuck Schumer, Senate Republican Leader Mitch McConnell, and House Democratic Leader Hakeem Jeffries said in a letter to Modi.

-The speech would be Modi's second to a joint meeting of the U.S. legislature.
+The speech would be Modi's second to a joint meeting of the U.S. legislature, a rare honor for a leader once denied a visa to enter the United States over human rights concerns.

-The White House announced last month that President Joe Biden had invited Modi for an official state visit this month.
+The State Department's annual report on human rights practices released in March listed "significant human rights issues" and abuses in India.

+New Delhi has frustrated Washington by participating in military exercises with Russia and increasing purchases of the country's crude oil, a source of funding for the war in Ukraine.
+Washington has been pushing New Delhi to do more to punish Russia for the Ukraine invasion.

-Addresses to joint meetings of Congress, are generally reserved for the closest U.S. allies or major world figures.
-The last was by South Korean President Yoon Suk Yeol in April, and Ukrainian President Volodymyr Zelenskiy addressed the House and Senate in December.
+Addresses to joint meetings of Congress are generally reserved for the closest U.S. allies or major world figures.
+The last was by South Korean President Yoon Suk Yeol in April.
+Ukrainian President Volodymyr Zelenskiy addressed the House and Senate in December.

 Several Indian leaders have made such addresses.
 Modi last did so in 2016.
 The first was Prime Minister Jawaharlal Nehru in 1949.